rupalkhilari/genome-designer/server/extensions/README.md

 Area of the application where the extension will render.

-Possible regions are:
+Possible regions are in `src/extensions/regions.js`

-- sequenceDetail

 ### `render(container)` <function>